 We left Vancouver April 11th and headed to Rarotonga via LA.
 We had a few hours layover time in LA so we went into town and found Olvera St. – the historic centre of the city, and a little slice of Mexico in downtown LA.
 There were a couple of bands playing Mexican music and many little stalls.
 It was unexpected, and fun.

-We wanted to go to see the Walt Disney Concert Hall, a fabulous building designed by Frank Gehry, but it was fifteen and raining and we were freezing (in LA!) so we went back to the airport for our flight to the Cook Islands.
-When we arrived there at 6:30 am it was already twenty-six degrees.
+We wanted to go to see the Walt Disney Concert Hall, a fabulous building designed by Frank Gehry, but it was fifteen (59F) and raining and we were freezing (in LA!) so we went back to the airport for our flight to the Cook Islands.
+When we arrived there at 6:30 am it was already twenty-six degrees (79F).
 Heaven.

 One day we went on a snorkelling tour to the outer lagoon.
 It was about a one hour leisurely glass-bottom-boat ride out into the lagoon.
 After they dropped the anchor we all donned our masks and snorkels and jumped into the water.
-It was amazing, like being in a giant aquarium surrounded by the most beautiful tropical fish of every pattern and colour.
+It was glorious, like being in a giant aquarium surrounded by the most beautiful tropical fish of every pattern and colour.
 Also the guys who took us had been “taming” an eight foot moray eel by feeding it chunks of fish.
 Sure enough they managed to coax it out of its hiding place in the coral.
-It was quite amazing to see one so close.
+How lucky to see one so close.
 Plus one of them found an octopus and brought it up for us to have a look at it.
-After snorkelling we were taken to an island and given a barbecue fish lunch and a demonstration on many different ways to tie a sarong, which was interesting, and how to husk a coconut – something I’m sure to find extremely useful in my everyday life.
+After snorkelling we were taken to an island and given a barbecue fish lunch and a demonstration on many different ways to tie a sarong, which was interesting, and how to husk a coconut.

 We did another hike, this time on an easier trail, and discovered some gorgeous tropical trees and flowers